kiwiproject/dropwizard-mongo-migrations/README.md

 Dropwizard Mongo Migrations is a simple library to assist in migrating Mongo databases.
 This library provides a set of Dropwizard commands similar to Dropwizard's migration library for RDBS systems.

+The migrations are performed by the library [Mongock](https://www.mongock.io).
+This bundles sets up the configuration to use the migration framework as a Dropwizard command.